doxeylab/learn-genomics-in-linux/task3/README.md

 This tells us that trpE is located in entry "U00096.3" at chromosome position "1321384 to 1322946" and encoded on the minus (-) strand.

-To extract this sequence, we can use `blastdbcmd` as follows:
+To extract the sequence for these coordinates, we can use `blastdbcmd` against the genome as follows:

 ```
+# index the genome so we can extract regions from it
+makeblastdb -in PROKKA_09182018.fna -dbtype 'nucl' -parse_seqids

 blastdbcmd -entry U00096.3 -db PROKKA_09182018.fna -range 1321384-1322946 -strand minus
 ```

-This should produce a FASTA sequence output of the gene starting with "ATG" (start codon) and ending with "TAG" (stop codon).
+This should produce a FASTA sequence output of the gene identical to that in the above example.

 But you are not interested in the gene sequence; you actually want the promoter region.